PurnaChandraRaoK/LLD_EV_CHARGER_BOOKING/problem-statement.md

 * Start charging
 * End charging and get notified of the payment pending

-Please build an application that exposes following features to riders and drivers.
-* Register a rider.
-* Register a driver/cab
-* Update a cab's location
-* A driver can switch on/off his availability
-* A rider can book a cab
-* Fetch history of all rides taken by a rider.
-* End the Trip

 ### Expectation from this round
 * Clean professional level Code
 * Code should be extensible.